admin-dashboards/admin-dashboard/content/posts/django-dashboard-adminator/index.md

 date: 2020-01-25
 language: en
 tags:
  - django-dashboard
  - admin-dashboards
-  - open-source
+ - adminator
 description: "A beautiful and open-source admin dashboard with Adminator Design, provided by ColorLib coded in Django Framework."
 ---